SpoinkOSDevs/SanityScrew/README.md

 # SanityScrew Language

-SanityScrew is a fictional programming language designed for chaotic and unpredictable coding experiences.
+SanityScrew is a programming language designed for chaotic and unpredictable coding experiences.

 ## Language Overview